dbierer/php-ii-nov-2020/README.md

 * Get example of populating database from geonames.org project using prepared statements
   * `pdo_prepare_example.php`
 * Debug code on slide for e-tag example
+  * Done (see below)
+* Find an example of the "official" RFC email regex
+* Get example of building a phar file + packaging for Composer

 ## Class Notes
 * https://w3techs.com/
 * https://packagist.org/